VNSNY CHOICE TOTAL (HMO D-SNP) PROVIDER AND PHARMACY DIRECTORY

 - whose offices are easy for you to get to

-- If you need help in choosing a PCP, please call Member Services
+- If you need help in choosing a PCP, please call us

 - If you do not select a network PCP, one will be assigned to you.

-- If you have questions about whether we will pay for any medical service or care that you want or need, call Member Services at the number at the introductory paragraph, at the top of this page and ask before you get the service or care.
+- If you have questions about whether we will pay for any medical service or care that you want or need, call us at the number in the introductory paragraph, at the top of this page and ask before you get the service or care.

 You must get all your covered services from providers within our network.
 If you go to providers who are not in VNSNY CHOICE Total’s network (without prior authorization or approval from us), you will have to pay the bill.